What are the aspects to consider if you are thinking to move to London with a family?

 My advice is to look for a house as far as you arrive in order to have a permanent address, because a proof of address is necessary for almost everything.

 In order to open a bank account you have to provide two proof of address (which may be the electricity or water utilities, the TV licence or the Council tax, (that is the only one to pay to the Council where you leave) or the National Insurance Number.

 In order to apply for the GP, which is a clinic with many different doctors, you need to show the bank account or one of the above mentioned proofs of address.

-If you are interested in understanding how the English healthcare system works, you can read my post Pediatrician UK vs Italy: find the differences.
+If you are interested in understanding how the English healthcare system works, you might be interested in reading Pediatrician in UK vs Italy.

 You need to have a precise idea of your monthly income will be, in order to choose where to live.
 Renting a flat or a house in London can be very expensive and it absorbs most of your monthly budget.

 Choosing the borough is not easy: once you have established your budget and the area considering the commuting, you can take into account schools, safety and parks.
 If you are an expat, you might also consider the transfer to the airports.

 What are the most family-friendly areas of London?

 Generally, West London is the most recommended if you are looking for quiet life, with good parks.
 In this area, I can mention Kensington, Chiswick, Hammersmith and Ealing.